-But the medical community is coming around to the idea that depression may have other underlying causes such as brain inflammation, low dopamine or low norepinephrine.
+But the medical community is finally coming around to the idea that depression may have other underlying causes such as brain inflammation, low dopamine, and/or low norepinephrine.
 (16)

 Most prescription antidepressants are selective serotonin reuptake inhibitors (SSRIs) that work by increasing serotonin levels.

 But other antidepressants act on dopamine, norepinephrine, or a combination of neurotransmitters.

 Cymbalta (duloxetine) works by increasing both norepinephrine and serotonin.
 (19)

 Tyrosine is a good natural antidepressant to consider if your depression is due to low levels of dopamine or norepinephrine rather than serotonin.

 Learn more about the signs of neurotransmitter imbalances in Balancing Neurotransmitters to Take Control of Your Life.

 But how can you tell?

 For now, there are no reliable lab tests that can pinpoint which neurotransmitter imbalance is the cause of your depression.